hivdb/covid-drdb-payload/.github/ISSUE_TEMPLATE/suggest-new-study.md

 **Important**: Please check if the paper is already exist.

 - Please check this [table](https://github.com/hivdb/covid-drdb-payload/blob/master/tables/articles.csv) by DOI, URL, or author name.
-- Please check if it's a publshed version of a preprint.
+- Please check if it's a published version of a preprint.

 ------